-The governor's executive order indicates only "essential personnel" should be working within the library, and libraries should limit their onsite workforce to a minimum of 50%.
-It is up to the library board in consultation with the director to determine who is "essential".
+The governor's executive order indicates only "critical personnel" should be working within the library, and libraries should limit their onsite workforce up to 100%.
+It is up to the library board in consultation with the director to determine who is "critical".
 This can be challenging for most our libraries who have staff of 2-5 employees including the director, and where most staff job responsibilities carry equal weight.